-Increasing competition, declining customer confidence – finding a new audience in 2021 is more challenging than ever.
-And if 2020 has shown us anything, it’s that the days of business infatuation with quick gains and endless rounds of growth hacks to overcome these challenges are over.
+Increasing competition, a new wave in innovation, and increasingly clever ways to reach your customers – finding a new audience for your app in 2022 is more challenging than ever.
+And if the last couple of years have shown us anything, it’s that the days of business infatuation with quick gains and endless rounds of growth hacks to overcome challenges are over.

 During the next 5-10 years, the most successful companies will be heavily focused on customer loyalty and retention rather than seeking out new audiences, paving their way to sustainability, profitability and long-term success:

 Why user engagement is important

 App success is something we need to plan for.
 At the time of publishing, the average uninstall rate for an app stands at 28% after just 30 days, and one out of every four apps is used just once during the first 6 months .

 And the others?
 They’ve all got something that The Great Uninstalled lack – a robust, long-term mobile user engagement strategy that ensures their existing audience keeps coming back for more: